Accio/accio.github.io/_posts/2020-03-10-filter-bam-by-insert-size.md

 categories: bioinformatics sequencing
 ---

-In this blog, we will talk about insert size in Illumina sequencing reads, and how to find them in SAM/BAM files.
+In this blog post, we will talk about what is the insert size in Illumina sequencing reads, and how to find it in SAM/BAM files.

 ## Background